 My dissertation

 I’m interested in cross-scale comparisons of the patterns and mechanisms of biodiversity loss.
-Bird species are often my focus, since they reliably have great data, allowing me to leverage my quantitative skillset to answer key questions, like: How can we use long-term, crowdsourced data to characterize the temporal dynamics of species and communities?
-Within a bird species, what is the main driver of its decline, and how rapidly does that driver act?
+Bird species are typically my focus, especially because some of the best broad-scale biodiversity datasets are on birds, which allows me to leverage my quantitative skillset to answer key questions, like: How can we use long-term, crowdsourced data to characterize the temporal dynamics of species and communities?
 How can we embrace complexity to uncover emergent patterns of biodiversity loss, and are those patterns generalizable and actionable?

 I’ve started to answer these questions across the following chapters of my Ph.D. dissertation: